-What Exactly is Overlanding?
+What exactly is overlanding?
 Is it car camping?
 Off-roading?
-And what is a skottle?
 Ask a handful of people what it means and you're not likely to hear the same answer twice.

 Nothing speaks to international spirit and the always-go-prepared ethic of overlanding like a supplementary fuel can designed by a German named Vinzenz Grünvogel.
 U.S. troops in WWII nick-named it the "jerry can" because "jerry" was the war-time slang for German.

 Sko-ttle [n.]: A wok-like cooking device

 Originating in South Africa, the skottle is a large wok-like disc traditionally used straight over a fire for cooking.
 TemboTusk, a popular overland gear company, sells a modernized skottle that adds the convenience of gas canister.
 The skottle is one of many signature accessories that subtly separate overlanders from traditional Coleman-loving campers.
 And, like everything else overlanders use, it can be disassembled and packed away (most likely in a box on the roof).